Laurie0131/mybooks/Galileo/Readme.md

 ### **Testing ACPI S3 Sleep**

-The ACPI S3 Sleep and ake feature can be tested on a Galileo develpment board using the Real Time Clock (RTC) for a wake event.
+The ACPI S3 Sleep and Resume feature can be tested on a Galileo develpment board using the Real Time Clock (RTC) for a wake event.
 The shell script shown below arms the RTC wake alarm 10 seconds in the future. and puts the system to sleep.
-A shorter time ins seconds can be passed in as the first argument to the script.
+A shorter time in seconds can be passed in as the first argument to the script.

 **NOTE**: The stmmac module is unloaded because the module is not compatible with S3 resume.